 ILLINOIS BECOMES THE NEW FRONTIER

-When the British took over in the mid-1760s the Illinois settlements were largely deserted.
+When the British took over in the mid-1760s The Illinois settlements were largely deserted.
 Most of the French settlers had simply moved across the Mississippi River to be under Spanish rule.
-The British began to expand their trade westward from both the Great Lakes and the Ohio Valley.
+The British began expanding their trade westward from the Great Lakes and the Ohio Valley.
 Their interest in Illinois was largely so they could push an illegal trade into Spanish possessions to the west.
-For the British, and for the new American government that followed very soon after, Illinois was a new frontier, one that faced toward the west.
+For the British and the new American government that followed very soon after, Illinois was a new frontier facing the West.

 excellent!
 Merci !ReplyDelete